Alston Koch

 Alston Koch is a Sri Lanka born Australian - Sri Lankan singer-songwriter, film producer, record producer and actor.

-He was often lauded in the Australian and Asian media as "Asia's King of Pop" or "Pop King of Asia" after gaining international success in the late 1970s.
-He has performed worldwide and achieved international success in Australia, Indonesia, Thailand, Malaysia, Singapore, India and Sri Lanka among other places.
+After gaining international success in the late 1970s, he was often described in the Australian and Asian media as "Asia's King of Pop" or "Pop King of Asia".
+He has performed worldwide and achieved success in countries including Australia, Indonesia, Thailand, Malaysia, Singapore, India and Sri Lanka.

-He received State of California Senate's Certificate of Recognition and Certificate of Special US Congressional Recognition for improving the lives of the communities in America.
+He received certificates of recognition from the California State Senate and United States Congress for improving the lives of communities in America.

+In October 2025, Koch was appointed Envoy to Australia and the Pacific Region by the Commonwealth Union, representing the organization in promoting regional collaboration, inclusivity, and sustainability under the People's Charter of the Commonwealth.

 Biography

-He migrated to Sydney, Australia where he was most successful in the entertainment and professional music industry while recording for RCA/Laser Records and the Australian TV Network Channel 9's "Living Sound" recording label.
+He migrated to Sydney, Australia, where he was successful in the music industry while recording for RCA/Laser Records and the TV network Channel 9's "Living Sound" recording label.

 In Australia, he formed his band Dark Tan and recorded three international hits on the RCA label.
 He has performed internationally with Dark Tan, S-witch, and as a solo artist.
-One notable appearance was during 'The Stars & Stripes Concert' in 1976, performing under the Sydney harbour bridge on a floating pontoon for Radio 2SM.
-Rock Brains Of The Universe and music historian Glenn A Baker has said that 'Alston & Dark Tan' were the originators of Disco Music in Australia.
+One notable appearance was during The Stars & Stripes Concert in 1976, performing under the Sydney Harbour Bridge on a floating pontoon for Radio 2SM.
+Rock Brains Of The Universe and music historian Glenn A. Baker have said that Koch and Dark Tan were the originators of disco music in Australia.
 Since 1975 Koch has released 21 singles and 4 albums through record labels such as RCA, BMG, EMI and Sony.

-In 1986 Alston Koch was selected and commissioned by the Australian Task Force to write, produce and perform the America's Cup album, The Kookaburra Connection with the theme song "Kookaburra" released both as a single and music video broadcast during the race.
+In 1986 Koch was selected and commissioned by the Australian Task Force to write, produce and perform the America's Cup album The Kookaburra Connection.
+Its theme song "Kookaburra" was released as a single and music video broadcast during the race.